Automotive industry in Vietnam: Mazda

 Through its joint venture with THACO, Vina Mazda Automobile Manufacturing, Mazda 2 models are produced at a plant in Nui Thanh.
 The plant has a production capacity of 10,000 vehicles per year and employs 300 workers.

 Mitsubishi

 Mitsubishi Motors is active in Vietnam through its Vina Star Motors Corporation joint venture with Malaysian PROTON Holdings.
 In 1997 production of Mitsubishi vehicles was started with the Mitsubishi Delica van, with other vehicles being the Mitsubishi Pajero and Mitsubishi Canter.

 SsangYong

 Suzuki

 Suzuki builds cars in Vietnam through its Visuco subsidiary, operating in a factory in Bien Hoa, Dong Nai Province.
 The factory produces the Super Carry, Ertiga, Grand Vitara, Vitara and Swift, as well as the Impulse 125 Fi, Hayate 125, UA125-T, Viva 115 Fi, Raider 150 and Axelo 125 motorbikes.
 Annual production is 6000 motor vehicles and 100,000 motorbikes.

 Toyota

 Toyota Motor Vietnam uses CKD kits to produce vehicles for the domestic market.
-Vehicles produced are the Vios, Fortuner and Innova.
+Vehicles produced are the Vios, Avanza, Veloz, Fortuner and Innova.
 It produced 41,000 vehicles in 2017.